-The 'Communication' strand is the main strand of the specification; the two other strands, 'Awareness' and 'Language Creativity', actively support the Communicating strand to create the students' learning experience.
+The 'Communication' strand is the main strand of the specification; the two other strands, 'Awareness' and 'Language Creativity', actively support the Communication strand to create the students' learning experience.
+The strands support one another to create learning experiences for students.
 These strands build on students' experiences and learning from the junior cycle.
 Students' learning experience is deepened and broadened through the integration of the strands.
-While learning outcomes associated with each strand are specified separately in this specification, this does not imply that the strands are to be studied in isolation.
+While the learning outcomes associated with each strand are specified separately in this specification, this does not imply that the strands are to be studied in isolation.
 An effort is made to foster, develop and maintain the various skills and competencies by using an integrated approach.